dogwonder/healthdatagovernance/wp-content/themes/hdg/README.md

 ## Custom typeface (optional)

-This theme uses the [Söhne typeface](https://klim.co.nz/collections/soehne/) by Klim Type Foundry, this is a licensed font for use on my own url (Sigur Rós).
+This theme uses the [Söhne typeface](https://klim.co.nz/collections/soehne/) by Klim Type Foundry, this is a licensed font for use on my own url (hdg Rós).
 If you wish to use this on your own website then you will need to [purchase a license](https://klim.co.nz/buy/soehne/).
 You can remove these form fontFamilies[] in theme.json, functions.php and typography.scss.
 These fonts are not included in the repo.

 ***NOTE*** I've added the `dist/fonts` folder to gitignore so the commerical fonts don't accidentally get committed to this public repo.

 ## Custom blocks (optional)

-These are actived via a custom plugin [sigur: Blocks](https://github.com/dogwonder/sigur-plugin)
+These are actived via a custom plugin [hdg: Blocks](https://github.com/dogwonder/hdg-plugin)

 This requires [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/). $$ - but it really is the greatest plugin ever made.

-These are saved in `wp-plugins\sigur-blocks\src\acf-json`
+These are saved in `wp-plugins\hdg-blocks\src\acf-json`

-- Sigur Rós Accordion - based on GOV.UK's [accordion pattern](https://design-system.service.gov.uk/components/accordion/)
+- hdg Rós Accordion - based on GOV.UK's [accordion pattern](https://design-system.service.gov.uk/components/accordion/)
-- Sigur Rós Banner - text and background image similar to hero but less showy
+- hdg Rós Banner - text and background image similar to hero but less showy
-- Sigur Rós Breadcrumbs - based on GOV.UK's [breadcrumbs pattern](https://design-system.service.gov.uk/components/breadcrumbs/)
+- hdg Rós Breadcrumbs - based on GOV.UK's [breadcrumbs pattern](https://design-system.service.gov.uk/components/breadcrumbs/)
-- Sigur Rós Content - text and image with button (reversible)
+- hdg Rós Content - text and image with button (reversible)
-- Sigur Rós Cards - grid of cards linking to other pages, title, excerpt and featured image
+- hdg Rós Cards - grid of cards linking to other pages, title, excerpt and featured image
-- Sigur Rós Embed - lite embed custom element for [Youtube](https://github.com/paulirish/lite-youtube-embed) and [Vimeo](https://github.com/slightlyoff/lite-vimeo)
+- hdg Rós Embed - lite embed custom element for [Youtube](https://github.com/paulirish/lite-youtube-embed) and [Vimeo](https://github.com/slightlyoff/lite-vimeo)
-- Sigur Rós Promo card - offset image and content block
+- hdg Rós Promo card - offset image and content block
-- Sigur Rós Hero Section - hero with big image / video as background
+- hdg Rós Hero Section - hero with big image / video as background
-- Sigur Rós Related pages - list of related links
+- hdg Rós Related pages - list of related links
-- Sigur Rós Summary list - based on GOV.UK's [summary list pattern](https://design-system.service.gov.uk/components/summary-list/)
+- hdg Rós Summary list - based on GOV.UK's [summary list pattern](https://design-system.service.gov.uk/components/summary-list/)

 ## Custom block patterns (experimental / in progress)

-Included in the plugin *sigur: Blocks* alongside the custom blocks this allows for pre-made collections of blocks, accessible under the 'Sigur Rós' in patterns dropdown
+Included in the plugin *hdg: Blocks* alongside the custom blocks this allows for pre-made collections of blocks, accessible under the 'hdg Rós' in patterns dropdown

 - Layout page
 - Lockable content